MaximilianoMoll/Sepsis_Sirs/README.md

+More information about this study can be found in the following article:

-# Analysis of prognostic factors for survival in intensive care unit patients with sepsis or SIRS using machine learning on electronic medical records
+Mollura M, Chicco D, Paglialonga A, Barbieri R (2024) Identifying prognostic factors for survival in intensive care unit patients with SIRS or sepsis by machine learning analysis on electronic health records.
+PLOS Digit Health 3(3): e0000459. https://doi.org/10.1371/journal.pdig.0000459
-Maximiliano Mollura, Davide Chicco, Alessia Paglialonga and Riccardo Barbieri

-Under review